awsdocs/aws-dms-user-guide/doc_source/CHAP_Limits.md

 # Limits for AWS Database Migration Service<a name="CHAP_Limits"></a>

-This topic describes the resource limits and naming constraints for AWS Database Migration Service \(AWS DMS\)\.
+Following, you can find the resource limits and naming constraints for AWS Database Migration Service \(AWS DMS\)\.

 The maximum size of a database that AWS DMS can migrate depends on your source environment, the distribution of data in your source database, and how busy your source system is\.
 The best way to determine whether your particular system is a candidate for AWS DMS is to test it out\.
 Start slowly so you can get the configuration worked out, then add some complex objects, and finally, attempt a full load as a test\.